Skip to Content

 Step 1) Make the Rosemary Tea

-And if you’d like to add in any additional herbs besides just the rosemary you can add them right in and steep them all at the same time.
+What I usually do is to boil some water and then add in the rosemary leaves (either in a tea filter or just straight into the pot to strain out afterwards.)
+And if you'd like to add in an additional herbs besides just the rosemary you can add them right in and steep them all at the same time together.

 Step 2) Add Optional ACV

-If you want to add some apple cider vinegar to your rosemary hair rinse, you can simply add a Tablespoon of it straight to the rosemary tea.
+If you want to add some apple cider vinegar to your rosemary hair rinse, you can simply add a spoonful of it straight to the rosemary tea after you have finished steeping the tea.

 Step 3) Wash Your Hair as Usual and then Apply the Rinse

-It’s best to wash your hair first before you use the herbal hair rinse because otherwise you’ll just end up washing it away when you shampoo your hair.
-And if you find that the hair rinse is too cold after letting it steep for awhile, you can hold the cup under the hot shower water for a couple of seconds to add a bit more warm water so it’s not freezing cold when you pour it over your hair.
-(It’s definitely no fun pouring icy cold water on your head and having it run down your neck!)
-And, if you added any apple cider vinegar to your hair rinse than it’s a good idea to shield your eyes with one hand while you’re pouring the tea on your hair to make sure that it doesn’t get into your eyes.
+It's best to wash your hair first before you use the herbal hair rinse because otherwise you'll just end up washing it away when you shampoo your hair.
+And if you find that the hair rinse has gotten too cold after letting it steep for awhile and washing your hair, you can hold the cup under the hot shower water for a couple of seconds to add a bit more warm water so it's not freezing cold when you pour it over your hair.
+(It's definitely no fun pouring icy cold water on your head and having it run down your neck!)
+And, if you added any apple cider vinegar to your hair rinse than it's a good idea to shield your eyes with one hand while you're pouring the tea on your hair to make sure that it doesn't get into your eyes.

 Step 5) Rinse Your Hair with Water (Optional)